Hugius/FabiEngine3D/doc/documents/TERRAIN_EDITOR.md

 ## Controls

 - Press RMB to toggle the camera
-- Press MMB to zoom the camera
+- Scroll MMB to zoom the camera
 - Move the camera with your mouse
 - Press H to toggle debug rendering
 - Press R to toggle the reference box